 Central Nine senior students will have the opportunity to earn the Governor's Work Ethic Certificate (GWEC).
-This state-wide program is a collaborative effort among business/industry representatives, educators, students/parents and community members.
+This state-wide program is a collaborative effort among business/industry representatives, educators, students/parents/guardians and community members.
 The GWEC Advisory Council has identified specific character traits from the Indiana's Employability Skills Benchmarks that will be recognized and assessed through various measures.
-Interested students must opt-into this program at the beginning of their last year of high school.
+Interested students must opt-into this program at Central Nine at the beginning of their last year of high school.

-Students who have met specific criteria will receive a certificate signed by the Governor of the State of Indiana.
+Students who have met specific criteria will receive a certificate signed by the Governor of the State of Indiana and cords to wear at graduation.
 The certificate will serve as validation that those students possessing this credential have successfully displayed strong work habits that will foster success in higher education and the workplace.
+Employers will provide various incentives to GWEC recipients.
+Some examples of these incentives include a guaranteed job interview or mentoring opportunities.